OnlineV Insight

 Cybersecurity Basics

-Security recommendations should be explained in plain language.
-A provider should separate urgent risk from nice-to-have improvements and avoid fear-based selling.
+Security recommendations should be explained clearly.
+A provider should separate urgent items from nice-to-haves, and avoid fear-based selling.

 Need Help Applying This?